voschezang/coding-handbook/collaboration/communication-principles.md

 - **Optimism** and trust is more productive (for collaboration) than pessimism and distrust.
   - Most behaviour can be explained by positive intent and [bounded rationality](https://en.wikipedia.org/wiki/Bounded_rationality)
+  - Strive for a 5:1 ratio for positive and negative feedback.

 - Make reversible decisions *eagerly* and irreversible decisions *conservatively*.
 - **Lazy** evaluations.
 Don't jump to details.
 Collect information before stopping at a decision.
   - Lead with Why, rather than How.